…and I am officially loving it!

 Have been enjoying using this Manjaro desktop so far, not to mention using KDE once again.
 I’ve simply forgotten how configurable and flexible KDE is.
 Most of all I’m particularly surprised and pleased with how Manjaro has been behaving.
 It is pretty smooth and stable.

 Given that this is an older laptop with a mechanical drive, Manjaro does not appear to stutter at all.
 Yes, the boot up may take longer and the app initial loading time is not what I’m used to compared to an SSD drive, but it doesn’t lag or freeze.
+Not exactly butter smooth, but smooth nonetheless.
 I just hope it stays this way for a long, long time.

 The boot up is quite nice too.
 I mean I just see the HP logo and that’s what I want.
 It does not have to be fancy.
 Just please, no verbose text messages of whatever is going on in the background.
 I have a pet peeve of ugly boot ups with the text scrolling up the screen.
 I just hate that.
 I DO NOT want to see that ever on a booting Linux desktop.
 I don’t mind it on headless servers, but for a desktop, distros SHOULD take extra care to hide it from its users.
 Others can opt out and have at it looking at those messages all day long, but not me.